 as every night in every time zone

 and the dark sea within

-the night, and the vessels
+that night, and the vessels

 floating on that sea, and the base

-of those vessels dark like curtain-drawn
+of those vessels dark like

-windows, and the small dark
+windows of grief, and the small dark

 corners around the furnace

 of dark that come even in the warmth

 of our night furnaces, our quiet dream rooms